microsoft/Reactors/Web_Fundamentals_2/6_Project/README.md

 ## Background

-Find My Neighbors is a community building platform that provides a virtual bullet board that is viewable within a set radius from the user.
-The company seeks to bring communities closer together by improving communication and visibility within communities.
+Job Fairy is an on demand job searching platform that provides a list of available jobs at the click of a button.
+The company's mission is to empower people by brining jobs to the users with a single touch.
 As a member of the development team, a designer has supplied a mock up to be implemented by you, the web developer.

 ## Key Concepts